Dr Emer O’Donnell

 Each of our nurses has a specialist role in addition to their general nursing role.
 From time to time you might find that you are asked to see a nurse for care that you may previously have received from a doctor.

-Could all suggestions, compliments and complaints be sent for the attention of Amanda Raybould at our usual address.
+Could all suggestions, compliments and complaints be sent for the attention of Amanda Raybould - Complaints lead at our usual address.

 We have a strong team of other professional staff not listed above.
-These include health visitors, midwives, physiotherapists, mental health staff and citizens’ advice workers.
+These include physiotherapists, specialist diabetes prevention nurses, and citizens’ advice workers.
 Details of their services can be obtained from reception.

 Research Lead GP